Why phosphorus recycling is so important today

-For the indirect recovery of phosphorus from the sewage sludge ash, the sludge is initially burned unmixed in a mono-incineration plant.
+For the indirect recovery of phosphorus from sewage sludge ash, the sludge is initially burned unmixed in a mono-incineration plant.
 The main challenge, however, lies in a complex process chain that will only be economically viable at high recycling capacities.
 Numerous transports to central plants are necessary in this approach, resulting in increased CO2 emissions.
 The indirect recovery of phosphorus from sewage sludge ash is only possible through the high use of chemicals.
-This form of recycling does not avoid the possible unmixed landfilling of sewage sludge ash as an interim solution.
+This form of recycling means the sewage sludge ash needs to be landfilled unmixed as an interim solution but it does not eliminate the need to recover the phosphorus in a further step.
 This is just another cost factor with a negative impact on the environment.

 Phosphorus recycling from sewage sludge

-Direct recovery of phosphorus from sewage sludge provides municipals with a regionally oriented and independent solution: Phosphorus is recycled from the dewatered sewage sludge via the recycling plant implemented at the wastewater treatment plant.
+Direct recovery of phosphorus from sewage sludge provides municipalities with a regionally oriented and independent solution: Phosphorus is recycled from the dewatered sewage sludge via the recycling plant located at the wastewater treatment plant.
 This very efficient and sustainable approach avoids high transport costs and the resulting CO2 emissions altogether.
-Due to the small size of the plant, comparable to the dimensions of a handball field, this approach also scores with its small space requirement and offers smaller, local plants a practical solution.
+Due to the small size of the plant, comparable to the dimensions of a handball court, this approach also scores with its small space requirement and offers smaller, local plants a practical solution.
 Today, Grenzebach combines these promising potentials with high recovery rates in its recycling process.

 This is how the Grenzebach Phosphorus Recycling works

-The Grenzebach Phosphorus Recycling Method is decentralized and can be implemented directly at the wastewater treatment plant.
+The Grenzebach Phosphorus Recycling Process is decentralized and can be implemented directly at the wastewater treatment plant.
 Municipalities are thereby provided with a regional solution independent of third parties.

-The process starts with dewatering and drying the sewage sludge, which is mainly executed energy-efficiently by using the waste heat from the recycling process.
+The process starts with dewatering and drying the sewage sludge, which for the most part is done in an energy-efficient manner by using the waste heat from the recycling process.
 During this process, the sewage sludge loses around three quarters of its weight without hazardous substances being emitted.
 The core of the recycling process is the reduction and oxidation control of the sewage sludge dry matter.
 The remaining dry matter is almost completely recycled into phosphoric acid and minerals in this process - without producing any further landfill material.

 Protects the environment

-A phosphorus circular economy is created.
-The sewage sludge is completely recycled into new raw material without landfill material.
+A phosphorus circular economy is established.
+The sewage sludge is completely recycled into new raw materials without landfill material being left over.
 Thanks to the direct recovery, the transport of millions of tons of sewage sludge to the mono-incineration plants is not necessary.

 Valuable final products

-The dry mass is almost completely recycled into phosphoric acid and mineral.
+The dry mass is almost completely recycled into phosphoric acid and minerals.
 Phosphoric acid has a very broad sales market.
 The same applies to minerals in the construction industry.

 Cost-efficient over the long term

-Avoiding chemicals in the recycling process naturally saves these costs.
-Staff costs are reduced due to the automated operation and the completely usable end products support the refinancing of the investment.
+Doing without chemicals in the recycling process means no chemicals have to be paid for.
+The automated operation reduces staff costs and the completely usable end products help refinancing the investment.

 The plant concept is adaptable to different recycling capacities and therefore also suitable for municipalities with less than 3 tons of sewage sludge per hour.
-The plant thereby requires no more space than a handball field.
+The plant requires no more space than a handball court.